-Grant Request
+Grant Request Amount

-Applicants may request any amount up to the maximum grant of \$7,500 for creators and \$10,000 for organizations and publishers.
+Applicants may request any amount up to the maximum grant of \$7,500 (Grant A) or \$3,000 (Grant B) for creators and \$10,000 for organizations and publishers.
+Recipients of Marian Hebb Research Grants at the previous deadline are not eligible to apply at the current deadline.
+No applicant may receive more than two grants from Access Copyright Foundation in a twenty-four-month period.